chenchih/TechNote/PythonNote/Advance/SeleniumNote/AccesstoWeb/Readme.md

 ### <a id="filedescription"> File Description </a> [(Top)](#toc)

-- Ex1: Navigate to google search engine:
+- Ex1: Navigate to Google search engine:
   - `access_google_basic.py`: with basic code
-  - `access_google_function.py`: add the code into function
+  - `access_google_function.py`: add the code into a function
-- Ex2: Navigate to amazon page search product
+- Ex2: Navigate to Amazon page search product
   - `access_amazonSearch_Basic.py`: with basic code
-  - `access_amazonSearch_Function.py`: add code into function
+  - `access_amazonSearch_Function.py`: add code into a function
-- Test Amazon Site and check match result
+- Test the Amazon Site and check the match result
-  - `test_amazonSearch_Class.py`: Test the code and validate search string
+  - `test_amazonSearch_Class.py`: Test the code and validate the search string
-  - `test_amazonSearch_Parametrize.py`: Test the code and validate search string with parametrize on multiply search keyword
+  - `test_amazonSearch_Parametrize.py`: Test the code and validate the search string with parametrize on multiple search keyword

 ### <a id="part1"> Part 1 Keypoint for Selenium Code</a> [(Top)](#toc)

 #### <a id="intialwebdriver"> 1.
 Define webdriver and Option setting</a> [(Top)](#toc)

-You can use either method to initializing a Selenium WebDriver instance for the Chrome browser
+You can use either method to initialize a Selenium WebDriver instance for the Chrome browser

-- using default system chrome driver
+- using the default system Chrome driver

 ```
 from selenium.webdriver import Chrome